Senior Onboarding and Registration - SOAR

 The orientation is fully online and takes about 45 minutes to complete.
 Have your W# ready to receive credit for completing the online orientation.

-Option 6A: Apply to a Learning Community
+Option B: Apply to a Learning Community to work directly with a Learning Community Counselor

-Learning Communities are academic success programs designed to support students by providing the 3 C’s (Counseling, Classes, and Community).
-Space is limited.
+Learning Communities are academic success programs designed to support students by

-FYE: Centered around learning and career pathways.
+First Year Experience (FYE): Centered around learning and career pathways.

 MOVEMENT: Centered around Asian American history, literature, and culture.